 Brawl Brothers does have some original ideas — such as an "Angry" mode which makes your fighter invincible when they take a certain amount of damage, and the way in which life-restoring food can be picked up and carried, allowing you to choose when to consume it — but the game is so incredibly dull at times that it's almost impossible to build up any excitement or interest.
 The levels seem to go on forever, and although set-pieces try to spice things up — such as the first level's helicopter attack — the results are rarely effective enough to get your pulse racing.
 The title is enlivened by its two-player mode, but even then you and your co-fighter will grow tired after a short while.

 You might assume that making a successful side-scrolling fighter is as easy as falling off a log, but Jaleco's SNES-based efforts prove otherwise.
 Brawl Brothers seems to tick every box — it has a two-player mode, five different fighters and a respectable selection of moves to utilize.
 However, the execution is all wrong.
 The controls feel loose and floaty, and the hit detection requires enemies to be directly in front of you to register a connection.
-However, Brawl Brothers commits possibly the most heinous crime for this type of game: it lacks imagination and flare, and that means that slogging through its uninspiring levels is a largely thankless task that only hardcore fans of the genre should consider undertaking.
+However, Brawl Brothers commits possibly the most heinous crime for this type of game: it lacks imagination and flair, and that means that slogging through its uninspiring levels is a largely thankless task that only hardcore fans of the genre should consider undertaking.